open-contracting-archive/kingfisher-archive/docs/use.rst

 Use
 ===

-This will run with `process locking <https://pypi.org/project/python-pidfile/>`__ so only one instance of this can run at once.
-(There are algorithms to decide whether to back something up based on what has already been backed up, and these may get confused if 2 processes run at once.)
+The application's command-line interface uses `process locking <https://pypi.org/project/python-pidfile/>`__, to ensure that only one archival process runs at one time.

 .. code-block:: shell-session

    python manage.py archive

-You con run a test mode (“dry mode”):
+To do a dry run:

 .. code-block:: shell-session

    python manage.py archive --dry-run

-To see options (including a dry run)
+To see all options:

 .. code-block:: shell-session